expo/expo/docs/pages/versions/unversioned/react-native/clipboard.md

 title: Clipboard
 ---

+> This API is deprecated and will be removed from react-native in the next release.
+Use [expo-clipboard](../sdk/clipboard.md) instead.

 `Clipboard` gives you an interface for setting and getting content from Clipboard on both Android and iOS

 ---